-Pumping of ground water from silicic volcanic rocks beneath the Rexburg Bench has caused no significant decline in water levels.
+Pumping of ground water from silicic volcanic rocks and basalt of the Snake River Group beneath the Rexburg Bench has caused no significant decline in water levels.
 Total pumpage in 1962 is estimated to be 25,000 acre-feet.

-The silicic volcanic rocks of the Rexburg Bench are recharged from precipitation on the area of outcrop principally at higher elevations and by seepage from streams along the northwest flank of the Big Hole Mountains.
+Most of the recharge to the silicic volcanic rocks of the Rexburg Bench is by precipitation on the area of outcrop occurring at high altitudes and by seepage from streams along the northwest flank of the Big Hole Mountains.
 The area contributing recharge to this unit is roughly 300 square miles or about 200,000 acres.
 According to the relationship between water yield (all water leaving a basin by surface or underground flow) and average annual precipitation given in the report by Mundorff, Crosthwaite, and Kilburn (1964, fig. 7), the average annual water yield based on an estimated average annual precipitation of 16 inches is about 41⁄2 inches over the area.
-Total water yield for the area of the Rexburg Bench would be about 75,000 acrefeet annually.
-On the basis of the few available streamflow records, about 40,000 to 50,000 acre-feet of this quantity runs off annually in Canyon and Moody Creeks, leaving about 25,000 to 35,000 acre-feet annual recharge to the Rexburg Bench.
-Thus, estimated annual withdrawals are approaching the estimate of annual recharge.
+Total water yield for the area of the Rexburg Bench would be about 75,000 acre-feet annually.
+Available streamflow records suggest that about 40,000-50,000 acre-feet run off annually in Canyon and Moody Creeks, leaving about 25,000-35,000 acre-feet for annual recharge to the Rexburg Bench.
+Thus, estimated annual withdrawals are approaching the estimated annual recharge.

-In the Rexburg Bench ground-water flow is estimated to be small, and withdrawal of ground water in those parts of the Bench where the coefficient of transmissibility is low, the water table eventually will decline considerably with the pumping of significant amounts of water.
+Ground-water flow in the Rexburg Bench is estimated to be small, and withdrawal of significant amounts of ground water in those parts of the bench where the coefficient of transmissibility is low eventually will cause the water table to decline considerably.
 At places where the coefficient of transmissibility, as inferred from the hydraulic gradient and specific capacities, is high, the decline in the water table will be correspondingly small.
 The present (1962) withdrawal rate should cause a measurable decline in the water table within the next few years.
 However, if surface water is used to irrigate an extensive part of the Rexburg Bench, seepage losses from irrigation will more than offset ground-water depletion and cause a rise in the water table.

-If the surface- and ground-water relationships are as postulated, pumping generally will not affect streamflow within the Rexburg Bench.
+If the regional water table is below the streams as postulated, pumping from the regional water body generally will not deplete streamflow within the report area.
 However, part of the water in the aquifer discharges into the reach of the Snake River from Blackfoot to American Falls.
 Depletion of ground water by pumping will be reflected by a reduction of inflow in that reach unless seepage from applied surface water increases sufficiently to offset the depletion.
 Additional seepage could be obtained either by artificial recharge or by irrigating additional land with surface water, or by both methods.